Jana Partners pressing Qualcomm to spin off chip business

 Jana also wants Qualcomm to cut costs, accelerate a share buyback, improve disclosures and refresh its board, the New York-based firm said in a quarterly letter to investors.

-"We believe that the board and management recognise the need to address its historical underperformance and improve investor perceptions of the company," Jana said.
+"We believe that the board and management recognize the need to address its historical underperformance and improve investor perceptions of the company," Jana said.

 While the buyback is a good step, Qualcomm needs to do more, including considering strategic deals, Jana said.

-Jana, which has investments totalling about $11 billion (8 billion pounds), said it owned about 4.4 million Qualcomm shares after investing about $2 billion in the company.
+Jana, which has investments totaling about $11 billion, said it owned about 4.4 million Qualcomm shares after investing about $2 billion in the company.
+(1.usa.gov/1H05TD5)

 Responding to Jana's comments, Qualcomm said it was committed to "maintaining an active dialogue with all stockholders."